Over-the-Air (OTA) Updates

 The OTA Update Service allows you to configure a webserver that will provide OTA updates to the device.
 By default, the controller will check for OTA updates once per day and 30 seconds after a reboot.
 Both http and https protocols are supported, provided a certificate for the website has been uploaded to the certificates storage.

-The OTA Update Service configuration is stored in the config partition as a simple JSON file.
-It can be saved and deleted, but not updated.
+The OTA Update Service configuration is stored in the device's configuration as an entry in the JSON.
+It can be configured using the Controller's UI.

-When the web server payload specifies both an application and SPIFFS update, the SPIFFS are updated first, then the application.
-The web server should respond to the GET request with a formatted payload as an array (see examples below).
-Optionally, the list of software versions can be curated based on the hardware product ID and/or device UUID.
+When the web server payload specifies both an application and LittleFS update, the LittleFS partition is updated first, then the application.
+The web server should respond to the GET request with a formatted JSON object (see examples below).
 The controller will send custom headers to identify the device in the GET request to the web server:

 Response Payloads